MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 - [Android] Improve the feature experience for App proxy.
 - [iOS & Android] Improve the occurrence of re-sign in prompts on NTP.
 - [iOS & Android] General enhancements to NTLMSSO policies to make it more useful.
-- [iOS & Android] Enable ManBro revamp feature by default with silent mode as the managed browser.
+- [iOS & Android] Enable Managed Browser revamp feature by default with silent mode as the managed browser.
 This change helps customers remediate from non-compliant cases, such as no device registration.

 ## Version 130.0.2849.32 (Android and iOS): October 14, 2024